realworldocaml/mdx/README.md

            (diff? ${<} ${<}.corrected)))))
 ```

-This allows to test `file.md` by doing:
+This allows to test the consistency of a markdown file using the normal dev
+workflow:

 ```
 $ jbuilder runtest
 ```

-This will display a diff of the output if something has changed.
+will display a diff of the output if something has changed.
 For instance:

 ```
 $ jbuilder runtest